eric-vo/mathworks-noise-suppression/README.md

 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=eric-vo/mathworks-noise-suppression&file=scripts/main.m)

 ## Overview
-This project shows how to train and analyze a deep learning model for speech noise suppression with the use of MATLAB, "Audio Toolbox", and "Deep Learning Toolbox".
-The main goal was to develop a denoising system for which improved speech quality in noisy environments.
-Also to evaluate the effectiveness with the use of both subjective (our own weird human opinionated hearing) and objective (actual quantitative metrics) methods.
+This project trains and analyzes a deep learning model for speech noise suppression using MATLAB, Audio Toolbox, and Deep Learning Toolbox.
+The main goal was to develop a denoising system that improved speech quality in noisy environments and evaluate its effectiveness using both subjective (human opinionated hearing) and objective (quantitative) methods.

 ## Objectives
-Conducted a literature review on deep learning-based speech noise suppression using MATLAB resources, as well as other open source resources.
+Conducted a literature review on deep learning-based speech noise suppression using MATLAB resources, as well as other open-source resources.
 Downloaded and prepared speech/noise datasets following the Microsoft DNS Challenge.
 Designed and trained a deep learning denoising network by use of MATLAB.
 Applied STFT signal processing techniques to prep data for training and inference.
-Evaluated the performance by use of:
+Evaluated the performance by using:
 Subjective listening tests
 Objective metrics